 Engage in low-cost activities like hiking, biking, potluck dinners, movie or games nights at home.

-Use phone cards and/or Skype to communicate with friends and family back home
+Use phone cards and/or Skype/Facetime to communicate with friends and family back home

 Have a clothing swap with friends.
 Gather clothes that no longer fit or that you haven’t worn in a while and get your friends together to trade items.
 (You can do the same for household items and books.)

-Watch movies on campus or at Rainbow Cinemas– tickets are less than half the price of local theatres!
+Watch movies on campus – tickets are less than local theatres.

 Sell things you don’t use anymore.
 Have a video game, book, or piece of clothing that's in good shape that you never use any more?
 Consider selling it on Kijiji.